-- When entering numbers, leave out commas (i.e., enter "311346" instead of "311,346"). - Enter 0 for any blank fields (zero).
+When entering numbers, leave out commas (i.e., enter "311346" instead of "311,346").

 Errors in Finance: Section II.
 Expenditures

 At the end of the Expenditures form, you will see a summary of Total Expenditures for all areas.

 If the values listed for Total Expenditure and Total Expenditure by Area of Responsibility do not match, you will see an error message.
 If this happens: